MileHacker Logo

 • These encounters go beyond passive observation, inviting participation and understanding.

-• Explore traditional forms of art and connect with local artists.
+• Explore traditional forms of art and meet local artists.

 Local Engagement